Let’s start with a confession, one that might sound a little surprising coming from a company that sells a marketing analytics solution.

 Alight has developed a framework that details the evolution that most marketing teams experience as they develop their ability to produce marketing analytics and reporting.

-We call it the 4 Levels of Marketing Analytics Performance, and each “level” describes what types of reporting and analysis are possible at each stage of development, what sorts of technology and support are required and what’s necessary to progress to more advanced analysis.
+We call it the Marketing Analytics Maturity Curve™, and each level of the curve describes what types of reporting and analysis are possible at each stage of development, what sorts of technology and support are required and what’s necessary to progress to more advanced analysis.

-You can learn more about the 4 Levels in the 2019 No B.S.
+You can learn more about the curve here.
+Or learn more in the 2019 No B.S.
 Guide Buyers Guide to Marketing Analytics, a new report from Alight Analytics.
 The guide will:

 - Give you an easy-to-implement strategy for finding the right solution for your unique marketing analytics needs.